ahmadiehsan/personal_docs/docs/data_science/feature/reduction/pca.md

-# Principal Component Analysis (PCA) [Linear]
+# PCA * [Linear]

 ## Description

-The idea of PCA is simple — **reduce the number of variables of a data set, while preserving as much information as possible**.
+The idea of Principal Component Analysis (PCA) is simple — **reduce the number of variables of a data set, while preserving as much information as possible**.

 The basic idea of PCA is to transform a set of correlated variables into a set of uncorrelated variables known as principal components.